ashishpapanai/ashishpapanai.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a seniour undergraduate student at [Maharaja Agrasen Institute of Technology, Delhi](https://www.mait.ac.in/).
+I am a senior undergraduate student at [Maharaja Agrasen Institute of Technology, Delhi](https://www.mait.ac.in/).
 I am also a visiting undergraduate researcher at [Indian Institute of Technology Delhi](http://iitd.ac.in/).

-My current research interests are **Deep Learning for Computer Vision**, **Medical Image Analysis**, Explainable AI and Weakly Supervised Learning. .
+My current research interests are **Deep Learning for Computer Vision**, **Medical Image Analysis**, Explainable AI and Weakly Supervised Learning.

-I'm currently part of the [Computer Vision Group IITD](https://vision-iitd.github.io/) and I am wokring on Mobility Assitant for Visually Impaired [(MAVI)](http://www.cse.iitd.ac.in/mavi) which is an ambitious project to develop a system that can help the visually impaired navigate through their environment.
+I'm currently part of the [Computer Vision Group IITD](https://vision-iitd.github.io/) and I am working on Mobility Assitant for Visually Impaired [(MAVI)](http://www.cse.iitd.ac.in/mavi) which is an ambitious project to develop a system that can help the visually impaired navigate through their environment.
 I am also working on Gall Bladder Cancer Detection from Ultrasound Images, and developing a method to explain the predictions of a deep learning model.

 Apart from my projects at IITD, as a part of my undergraduate thesis at MAIT, I am working on [VIhanceD](https://github.com/VIhanceD), which is an optimised and efficient deep learning model for Video Super Resolution on mobile devices.